-Too many people create their website and assume that people will stumble across it—why wouldn’t they?—it’s so beautiful!
+Too many people create their website and assume people will stumble across it, because why wouldn’t they?
+It’s so beautiful.
 But the web is a big haystack, and your needle just one among millions.
-How is your needle going to stand out?
+How is anyone going to find it?
 Building a website won’t automatically revolutionize your business – unless you actually promote it!

 So how do you plan to promote your website?
 Social media?
 SEO?
 Google?
 Email?
+A billboard in Times Square?
 Word of mouth?
-What’s your niche?
-Who’s your competition?

-Geek up on digital marketing and Search Engine Optimisation (SEO).
-Carefully chosen keywords won’t guarantee you Google ranking.
-There are dozens of indicators that search engines use to rank your page.
+Geek up on digital marketing and search engine optimisation (SEO).
+Carefully chosen keywords alone won’t guarantee you Google ranking — there are dozens of indicators that search engines use to rank your page.
 One of the biggies is quality content and links from authority websites.
 What’s your content plan?